Why Poured Concrete Walls are Better

 Block Foundation Walls

-The main material used in building a block foundation wall is cinder blocks.
+The main material used in building a block foundations wall is cinder blocks.
 Cinder blocks are manufactured in an 8x8x16 inches rectangular form.

 When used to build a wall, they are stacked on each other and cemented with rebar for reinforcement.